-- (1) de-icing and/or anti-icing methods and procedures; - (2) fluids to be used, including precautions for storage and preparation for use; - (3) specific aircraft requirements (e.g. no-spray areas, propeller/engine deicing, auxiliary power unit (APU) operation etc.); and - (4) checking and communications procedures.

-(h) Special maintenance considerations
+- (1) roles and responsibilities; - (2) de-icing and/or anti-icing methods and procedures; - (3) fluids to be used, including precautions for storage and preparation for use; - (4) specific aircraft requirements (e.g. no-spray areas, propeller/engine deicing, auxiliary power unit (APU) operation etc.); and - (5) different checks to be conducted; and - (6) procedures for communications with flight crew and any other third party involved. - (h) Special maintenance considerations - (1) General

-(1) General